 - How long was the marriage?

 - Can your spouse afford to pay it?

 - How much do you really need it to live as comfortably as you were living when you were married?

 When the court makes a decision about spousal support, it will include the amount of money you or your spouse will pay and for how long.
-For example, $200 a month for two years, $500 a month for a year and so on.
+For example, $200 a month for 2 years, $500 a month for a year and so on.

 The court will review the facts and make an order that is "fair and equitable" to both spouses based on the length of your marriage, the receiving spouse's need and the other spouse's ability to pay.